Coastal flood risk The Netherlands

 Since 1900 sea level rise of the North Sea near the Dutch coast has been 19 cm, which is comparable with the global average (4).
 In addition, there is subsidence of the Dutch soil up to 8 mm/year, depending on the location in The Netherlands (52).

 According to the most recent scenarios of the Royal Netherlands Meteorological Institute, sea level on the Southern North Sea will be 25 to 80 cm higher in 2071-2100 (averaged year 2085) than in 1981-2010.
 For 2100 an upper level of sea level rise is projected of 100 cm (46).
-In addition, the subsidence of the Dutch soil will continue up to 4 mm/year, depending on the location in The Netherlands (4).
+In addition, the subsidence of the Dutch soil, due to drainage of peatlands and areas reclaimed from the sea, expansion of built-up areas and the infrastructural network on soft soil, and salt mining and gas extraction, will continue up to several mm's and locally even cm's per year, depending on the location in The Netherlands (58).

 Greenland and Antarctica tend to lose more ice than was presented in the last report of the IPCC (AR4).
 Observations in the period from 2002 to 2009 show that the mass loss of both ice sheets has accelerated over time, implying that the ice sheets contributions to sea level rise also becomes larger over time.
 For 2100, the high-end projection for global mean sea level rise is higher (0.55 -1.15 metres) than global estimates, as reported by the IPCC AR4 (0.25-0.76 metres), compared to 1990 levels.
 This implies a rise along the Dutch coast of 0.40 to 1.05 metres, by 2100 (excluding land subsidence) (23).